nushell/nushell.github.io/book/commands/merge.md

 title: merge
 categories: |
   filters
-version: 0.70.0
+version: 0.71.0
 filters: |
-  Merge a table into an input table
+  Merge the input with a record or table, overwriting values in matching columns.
 usage: |
-  Merge a table into an input table
+  Merge the input with a record or table, overwriting values in matching columns.
 ---

 # <code>{{ $frontmatter.title }}</code> for filters